brandur/org/articles/postgres-queues.md

 Long running databases transactions appear to be the culprit here, but how exactly can they have such a significant impact on a database table?
 And so quickly no less?

-The figure blow shows a simulation of the effect.
+The figure below shows a simulation of the effect.
 With a relatively high rate of churn through the jobs table (roughly 50 jobs a second here), the effect can be reproduced quite quickly.
 After manifesting, it only takes about 15 minutes to worsen to the point where recovery is hopeless.

 !fig src="/assets/postgres-queues/pre-queue-count.png" caption="Number of jobs in queue.
 One hour into a long-lived transaction, we're at 60k jobs."